DoepDopiDope/WerewolvesCompany/README.md

 ## General information

 Werewolves is a party game where Villagers must find one (or multiple) Werewolves within the village.
 At night, the Werewolves may vote and kill a Villager.
-When Villagers wake up, they take a note note of who was killed.
+When Villagers wake up, they learn who was killed.
 They may vote and eliminate who they think may be a Werewolf.

 WerewolvesCompany brings a variant of this game to Lethal Company.
 Each round, players are assigned a random role:
 - If they're part of the village, they must eliminate the Werewolve(s) before ship departure,